onflow/Offers/README.md

 For simplicity, we copy the Flow core contract into the project folder here.
 This is to mitigate program non-compilation since on-chain contracts may be updated at a future time.

-Developers should not deploy any of the following as their contract addresses won't be recognized by the eco-system standard on Flow.
+Developers need not deploy the contracts listed below.
+Contract standards must reference the correct contract addresses on-chain.
+Cadence contract imports behave intuitively like imports in other languages; the imported type definitions become available at the runtime scope.

 * FungibleToken.cdc
 * ExampleNFT.cdc